A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Dataset Refinement for Robust Learning

 Robust Learning on problematic datasets has been well studied \cite{northcutt2017learning, ren2018learning, song2019selfie, sun2020crssc, song2021robust}.
-Here we only review prior works that employ data optimization to deal with data problems.
-You can refer to \cite{song2022learning} if you want to learn about the work based on model optimization to deal with noisy labels, and \cite{zhang2021deep} if you want to learn about the work based on model optimization to overcome class imbalance.
+Here, we only review prior dataset refinement works that deal with data problems.
+For a work on dealing with noisy labels based on model optimization, one can refer to the survey~\cite{song2022learning}.
+For the work on overcoming the class imbalance based on model optimization, one can refer to the survey~\cite{zhang2021deep}.